altocodenl/tagaway/readme.md

       - Adds `Data.csrf` to most `POST` requests.
       - If 403 is received and it is not an auth route or `GET csrf`, calls `reset store` (with truthy `logout` argument) and `snackbar`.
    6. `error`: submits browser errors (from `window.onerror`) to the server through `post /error`.
-   7. `read hash`: places the first part of `window.location.hash` into (`State.page`).
-If the page is `signup`, it reads the second part of the hash and stores it into `Data.signup`, then modifies the hash to get rid of the extra information once it is in the store.
+   7. `read hash`:
+      - Places the first part of `window.location.hash` into (`State.page`).
+      - If the page is `signup`, it reads the second part of the hash and stores it into `Data.signup`, then modifies the hash to get rid of the extra information once it is in the store.
+      - If the page is `import`, it reads the second and third part of the hash.
+If the second part is `success`, it expects the provider's name to be the third part of the hash (as sent in a redirect by the server) and sets `Data.import.PROVIDER.authOK` to `true`.
    8. `change State.page`: validates whether a certain page can be shown, based on 1) whether the page exists; and 2) the user's session status (logged or unlogged) allows for showing it.
 Optionally sets/removes `State.redirect`, `State.page` and overwrites `window.location.hash`.
    9. `test`: loads test suite.